 The Association shall achieve those objects by any means that the members of the Management Committee on their behalf may consider appropriate.

 Membership of the Association shall be open to all persons aged 16 and over interested in or carrying out activities in the visual arts and crafts and who approve the objects and strategy of the Association.
 Such persons shall become members of the Association on the payment of a subscription fee set each year by the Annual General Meeting.
-Pursuant to the decision taken by the Constituent General Meeting on 24th November 2016 the subscription is £20 for individual members and £35 for joint members.
+Pursuant to the decision taken by the Extraordinary General Meeting on 8th August 2023 the subscription is £30 for individual members and £55 for joint members to take effect from 1st March 2024.
 Pursuant to the decision taken by the Constituent General Meeting in 2005 the subscription fee for Students to be £10.
 The membership fee shall include a subscription to the monthly newsletter, which shall serve as the mouthpiece of the Association.
 Regardless of the month of joining, membership dues will be due for renewal each year during February and are not refundable.
 Membership will run from 1st March until 28th (29th) February.

 The affairs of the Association shall be managed by a Management Committee which shall meet as stipulated in Article 7 and not less than four times a year.